xiix0/scam/README.md

-Its name is Public Opinion.
-It is held in reverence.
-It settles everything.
-Some think it is the voice of God.
+Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar